 Use the watchdog timer to monitor μP activity in two modes.
 Flexible timeout architecture provides an adjustable watchdog startup delay of up to 300s, allowing complicated systems to complete lengthy boot-up routines.
 An adjustable watchdog timeout allows the supervisor to provide quick alerts when the processor activity fails.
-After each reset event (VCC drops below UVLO then returns above UVLO, software reboot, manual reset (MR), EN input going low then high, or watchdog reset) and once sequencing is complete, the watchdog startup delay provides an extended time for the system to power up and fully initialize all μP and system components before assuming responsibility for routine watchdog updates.
+After each reset event (VCC drops below UVLO then returns above UVLO, software reboot, manual reset (MR), EN input going low then high, or watchdog reset), the watchdog startup delay provides an extended time for the system to power up and fully initialize all μP and system components before assuming responsibility for routine watchdog updates.
 Set r76h[6:4] to a value other than '000' to enable the watchdog startup delay.
 Set r76h[6:4] to '000' to disable the watchdog startup delay.

-The normal watchdog timeout period, tWDI, begins after the first transition on WDI before the conclusion of the long startup watchdog period, tWDI_STARTUP (Figures 6 and 7).
-During the normal operating mode, \overline{WDO} asserts if the μP does not toggle WDI with a valid transition (high-to-low or low-to-high) within the standard timeout period, tWDI. \overline{WDO} remains asserted until WDI is toggled or RESET is asserted (Figure 7).
+The normal watchdog timeout period, twpl, begins after the first transition on WDI before the conclusion of the long startup watchdog period, twpl_Startup (Figures 3 and 4).
+During the normal operating mode, \overline{WDO} asserts if the μP does not toggle WDI with a valid transition (highto-low or low-to-high) within the standard timeout period, twpl. \overline{WDO} remains asserted until WDI is toggled or RESET is asserted (Figure 4).

 While EN is low, the watchdog timer is in reset.
-The watchdog timer does not begin counting until the power-on mode is reached and RESET is deasserted.
-The watchdog timer is reset and WDO deasserts any time RESET is asserted (Figure 8).
+The watchdog timer does not begin counting until the monitoring starts and RESET is deasserted.
+The watchdog timer is reset and $\overline{\text{WDO}}$ deasserts any time RESET is asserted (Figure 5).
 The watchdog timer is held in reset while RESET is asserted.